mmcilree/veripb-trace-failure/README.md

 ```
 veripb --trace --useColor test/disconnected.opb test/disconnected.veripb | python3 trace_failed.py
 ```
-Note that this code is not tested and doesn't do anything clever with the propagations, thus the output might be wrong or hard to interpret.
+Note that this code has not been rigorously tested and doesn't do anything clever with the propagations, thus the output might be wrong or hard to interpret.